 Sedentary Lifestyle Linked to Poor Health

-Do you spend hours sitting at a desk while working?
+Do you spend hours sitting at a desk while working in Peoria IL?
 Does your day involve staring at a screen for focused periods of time?
 Do you notice your posture struggling with the surprising demands of sitting?

 You’re not alone.
 The average American now spends more than 10 hours per day in front of a screen.
 As computer-based jobs continue to grow in prevalence, it’s not unexpected.
 However, the ramifications of sitting for this significant portion of our time are much more serious than many of us may give credit.